gravitational/teleport/rfd/xxxx-bot-for-cert-renewals.md

 to other users on the system, via the native security methods of the output sink (e.g. Unix permissions, Kubernetes RBAC, etc).
 The secondary certificates may be written with relaxed permissions to enable use by end users.
-If these certificates are stolen, not only will they not be renewable, but may also have only a subset of the permissions granted to the bot.
+If these secondary certificates are stolen, not only will they not be renewable, but may also have only a subset of the permissions granted to the bot.

 Unfortunately, Teleport today does not fully support the impersonation UX we would like to provide with the bot.
 As is, impersonation requires two `User`